 Sanitary District #4

 Sanitary District No. 4, the water and sewer utility in the Town of Brookfield, was created in 1988.
-As of January 1, 2007, we have a customer base of over 2,143.
-The distribution system consists of a 250,000 gallon water tower and two ground storage reservoirs.
+As of January 1, 2015, we have a customer base of over 2,300.
+The distribution system consists of two water towers and two ground storage reservoirs.
 Our water comes from the shallow dolomite aquifer.
 We have six wells which all flow through filters to remove the iron that is predominant in the shallow aquifer.
 Because of the water quality, we are only required to add a little chlorine for disinfection and the water is ready for the distribution system.
 On an average day, the Sanitary District provides the Town of Brookfield with 1.2 million gallons of water.

-The office staff, which is now located within the town hall, includes a full-time bookkeeper, Inge Heidmann and part-time billing clerk, Helen John.
-Field operations are manned at our water tower location by Superintendent Terry Heidmann and two operators, Mike Geldon and Tony Skof.
+The office staff, which is now located within the town hall, includes a full-time bookkeeper, Julie Scariot.
+Field operations are manned at our water tower location by Superintendent Tony Skof and two operators.
 The Sanitary District's DNR licensed operators are here to ensure the excellent water quality 24 hours a day, every day of the year.
 We are committed to ensuring the quality of your water.

 Our goal is to provide you with a safe and dependable supply of drinking water at a reasonable price.
 We make continual efforts to improve the water treatment process and protect our water resources.